A Simplified Analysis of the Ascending Auction to Sell a Matroid Base: Introduction

 It is well-known that there exists a \emph{sealed-bid} auction for our model which fulfills the three mechanism design goals \ref{goals:eq}-\ref{goals:poly}, namely the VCG mechanism \cite{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives}.
 The VCG mechanism operates by first asking the buyers for their valuations for the items.
 Based on the reported valuations, which may or may not coincide with the true valuations, the VCG mechanism computes a welfare maximizing base, and charges Vickrey prices to every buyer.
 Due to the fact that the auctioneer is constrained to sell a base of a matroid, the computation of the welfare maximizing base and the Vickrey prices can be done in strongly polynomial time with the matroid greedy algorithm.
 There are, however, various reasons for preferring an ascending auction over a sealed-bid auction.

 In general, in an ascending auction, the auctioneer announces prices, and the buyers report their demands at announced prices.
 The auction ends once the demands are feasibly satisfied.
 Otherwise, the auctioneer increases the prices.
-A precise description of the ascending auction can be found in Section~\ref{sec:auction}.
-However, it should already become clear from this general description that ascending auctions are more transparent, require less information to be revealed by the buyers, and less communication cost compared to sealed-bid auctions.
+The here presented auction follows this outline and we describe it more precisely in Section~\ref{sec:auction}.
+Typically ascending auctions have the drawback that they are slower than sealed-bid auctions (since they require multiple rounds of communication as bid elicitation process).
+However, in many settings ascending auctions are still preferred over sealed-bid auctions as they are more transparent, require less information to be revealed by the buyers, and less bits of communication.
+We briefly elaborate on these aspects in Appendix~\ref{apx:tpc}.
 For an extended discussion of advantages of ascending auctions over sealed-bid auctions see \cite{ausubel2004efficient} and \cite{cramton1998ascending}.